o1-labs/docs2/CONTRIBUTING.md

 ### SnarkyJS Reference

 The zkApp Developers > [SnarkyJS Reference](https://docs.minaprotocol.com/zkapps/snarkyjs-reference) docs are generated content and outside the scope of the Mina Docs repository.
-Updating the associated Markdown file for SnarkyJS Reference docs is not supported.

 Thank you for contributing to the Mina docs.
 It's better together.